AntidoteDB/antidote/docs/index.md

 ## Where academia meets industry ##

-AntidoteDB is an artifact of the [SyncFree Project](https://syncfree.lip6.fr/).
+Antidote is an artifact of the [SyncFree Project](https://syncfree.lip6.fr/).
 It incorporates cutting-edge research results on distributed systems and modern data stores, meeting for your needs!

-AntidoteDB is the first to provide all of these features in one data store:
+Antidote is the first to provide all of these features in one data store:

 *  Transactional Causal+ Consistency
 *  Replication across DCs